Planning Your Wedding Day: A Comprehensive Guide for Couples in Lafayette, IN

 4:30 PM — Ceremony

-Here’s where the storytelling shines.
-Every look, every smile, every tear — captured naturally and beautifully.
+Here’s where the storytelling shines!
+Every look, every smile, every tear is captured naturally and beautifully.

 5:00 PM — Family Portraits